-- To understand the security problems and defend the cyberspace. - To understand and protect against attacks, threats and intrusion - To understand how to leverage intelligence to understand adversary behavior and make use of indicators of compromise to detect and stop malware.
+- Understand the security problems and defend the cyberspace. - Understand and protect against attacks, threats and intrusion - Understand how to leverage intelligence to understand adversary behavior and make use of indicators of compromise to detect and stop malware.

 PO1: Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.